 Furthermore, the decisions taken and the elections held in the Plenary pertain to various matters foreseen in the Constitution, the Rules of Procedure and laws.

 2. First Meeting and Oath Taking

-The Plenary convenes without summons at 3 pm on the fifth day following the announcement of the final results of a parliamentary election on Turkish Radio and Television Cooperation channels.
+The Plenary convenes without summons at 2 pm on the third day following the announcement of the final results of a parliamentary election by the Supreme Board of Election.

 In this sitting, first an oath-taking ceremony is conducted by each deputy.
 Deputies who are unable to attend the oath-taking ceremony shall take the oath at the beginning of the first sitting in which they participate.
 Deputies take the oath by reading out the text in the Constitution from the rostrum.

 3. Working Days and Hours of the Plenary

 As a general rule, the Assembly sits on Tuesdays from 3 pm to 9 pm, Wednesdays and Thursdays from 2 pm to 9 pm.
 However, depending on a proposal of the Board of Spokesmen and a decision of the Plenary, the Assembly may sit during various hours and on various days of the week.

 In practice, the Plenary may convene earlier than 3 pm or 2 pm and work later than 9 pm or on the weekends, particularly during budgetary debates.